microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-SDK/Profiles/MixedRealityControllerConfigurationProfile.md

 > This overrides the Global Model setting

 ### Override Model
-Like the Global Model options, allows you to provide a model to be drawn for this specific controller, including the same offset position and rotation options.
+Like the Global Model options, allows you to provide a model to be drawn for this specific controller.
 > This overrides the Global Model setting

 ### Interaction Mappings